Performance Breakdown

 Cleaning Performance

-I tested the Gen5 Detect on various debris types, from light ones like Quaker oats to heavier items like pet litter, and it got excellent scores.
+I tested the Gen5 Detect on various debris types, ranging from light ones like Quaker Oats to heavier items like pet litter, and it achieved excellent scores.

 - Overall: 99.84%